 Voice communication services have largely moved to mobile networks in Finland.
 Today, broadband connections for data and mobile services have widely replaced fixed telephone and network connections.

 Finland has 24 airports.
-Finnair, the national airline, offers seasonal direct flights in conjunction with OneWorld partner American Airlines from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles, San Francisco and around-the-year flights to New York City (JFK).
-In 2022, Finnair launched two new seasonal flights to Dallas and Seattle.
+Finnair, the national airline, offers seasonal direct flights in conjunction with OneWorld partner American Airlines from Helsinki-Vantaa airport to Chicago, Dallas, Miami, Los Angeles, San Francisco, Seattle, and around-the-year flights to New York City (JFK).
 In Finland public transportation is generally efficient, reliable, safe, and on time.
 All major cities have a network of buses.
 Helsinki has a comprehensive network of trains, buses, trams, and underground rail.
 Taxis are regulated by the government in terms of metered fares.
 Car share rides, like Uber, are used in bigger cities like Helsinki, Turku, and Tampere.
 Long distance public transport, operated by bus and train, is modern, safe, comfortable, and punctual, with routes all over the country.
 Road transport in Finland is the most popular method of transportation particularly in the rural parts of the country.

 The two official languages in Finland are Finnish and Swedish.
 About 86.5 percent of the population speaks Finnish and 5.2 percent Swedish as their native language.
 Both languages are compulsory at school.
 Overall English is widely spoken in Finland, especially among younger people and in major cities.
 The third most common language is Russian, which is spoken by 1,5 percent of the population as their first language.